-53. The DCAC 'Terms and Conditions' as per the AE294 Defence Common Access Card (DCAC) Application must be acknowledged by the DCAC recipient.
+51. The DCAC 'Terms and Conditions' as per the DCAC portal (preferred), must be acknowledged by the DCAC recipient.

 Note: Any person under the age of 18 years receiving a DCAC is to be accompanied by a parent, guardian or other suitable adult.
 Terms and Conditions are to be counter-signed by an adult.